Select your language

 1. Key messages

-• The conditions with the highest burden in term of years of life lost before 75 years are suicide, lung cancer, and ischemic heart diseases in men, and breast cancer, lung cancer, and suicide in women.
+• In 2021, the causes of premature death (before age 75) responsible for the greatest number of years of life lost are lung cancer, COVID-19 and ischemic heart disease in men, and lung cancer, COVID-19 and breast cancer in women.

-• For most conditions, the premature mortality rates decreased between the years 2000 and 2019, except for lung cancer and chronic obstructive pulmonary disease (COPD) among women.
+• For most causes, the premature mortality rates decreased between 2011 and 2021, except for lung cancer and chronic obstructive pulmonary disease (COPD) in women, which increased.

-• The causes contributing most to the higher premature mortality rates in the Walloon Region and in the Brussel Capital Region compared to the Flemish Region are ischemic heart disease in men and COPD in women.
+• The causes contributing most to the higher premature mortality rates in the Walloon and Brussels-Capital Regions compared to the Flemish Region are COVID-19 and ischemic heart disease in men and COVID-19 in women.

 2. Causes of death - Belgium